David Trustram Eve, 2nd Baron Silsoe

 Silsoe deliberately followed a career in planning law, his favoured area, rather than spending his life in law courts ("wig and gown" as he described it), an environment he did not particularly enjoy.
-He was leading counsel for the proposers in notable public inquiries beginning with the Thorp nuclear fuel reprocessing plant and finishing with the Heathrow airport Terminal 5 expansion inquiry.
+He was leading counsel for the proposers in notable public inquiries beginning with the Thorp nuclear fuel reprocessing plant and finishing with the Heathrow Airport Terminal 5 expansion inquiry.
 Between the two he appeared in those for Heathrow Terminal 4, Gatwick North Terminal and Sizewell B and Hinkley Point C nuclear power stations.

-Silsoe lived near Reading, Berkshire and was an active member of the congregation at All Saints Church, Rotherfield Peppard, serving for some years on the Parochial Church Council.
+Silsoe lived near Reading, Berkshire, and was an active member of the congregation at All Saints Church, Rotherfield Peppard, serving for some years on the Parochial Church Council.
 He was instrumental in shaping the revised Henley deanery in the late 1990s.

-Lord Silsoe died in Reading, aged 75; he was succeeded by Simon Rupert Trustram Eve, 3rd Baron Silsoe.
+Lord Silsoe died in Reading, aged 75; he was succeeded in the barony by his son Simon.